roitberg-group/torchani-amber/README.md

 ## Usage

-TODO: Write something more comprehensive.

-Familiarity with Pmemd and/or Sander is assumed in what follows.
+Familiarity with Amber, Pmemd and/or Sander is assumed in what follows.

-To use the potential with Amber you must include three different namelists:
+To use TorchANI-Amber to run full-ML simulations you must include three different
+namelists:
 - First the usual `&cntrl` namelist, which *must have* the flag `iextpot = 1`, together with the usual simulation configuration.
-- Second, the `&extpot` namelist, which consists only on the value `extprog = 'torchani'`.
+- Second, the `&extpot` namelist, with the only setting `extprog = 'TORCHANI'`.
 - Third, the `&ani` namelist, which has the actual `TorchANI` configuration.

-The `&ani` namelist has the following options:
+The `&ani` namelist has the following basic options:
 - `model_type` (string)
    The neural network to choose.
 Possible values are `"ani1x"`, `"ani1ccx"`, `"ani2x"`, `anidr`, and `"custom"`.
 For usage of "custom" see section *Support for custom models*.
-Default is `"ani1x"`.
+Default is `"ani1x"` (case sensitive).
 - `use_double_precision` (*bool*)
    Determines whether the network runs using float64 parameters.
-Defaults to `.true.` We recommend to use double precision for accurate dynamics.
+Defaults to `.true.` We recommend this setting for accurate dynamics.
 - `use_cuda_device` (*bool*)
-   Flag that determines if the network runs in a CUDA device or in CPU.
+   Determines whether the network runs in a CUDA enabled GPU.
 Default is `.true.`.
-If the flag is set to true and a CUDA device can't be found TorchANI-Amber will exit with an error.
-CUDA provides a very significant performance boost over CPU.
+If the flag is set to `.true.` and a CUDA enabled GPU can't be found, TorchANI-Amber will exit with an error.
+CUDA acceleration provides a very significant performance boost over CPU.

 There are also some advanced options:
 - `use_cuaev` (bool)
-   Whether to use the cuAEV cuda extension to accellerate TorchANI potentials.
+   Whether to use the cuAEV cuda extension to accelerate potentials that support it.
 - `use_external_neighborlist` (bool)
-   Whether to let Sander / Pmemd handle the neighborlist calculation.
+   Whether to let Sander | Pmemd handle the neighborlist calculation.
 - `use_torch_cell_list` (bool)
-   Whether to use the Torch `CellList` to accellerate TorchANI's internal neighborlist calculation.
+   Whether to use the TorchANI `CellList` to accelerate internal neighborlist calculations.
 - `model_index` (int)
-   Used to select a specific model (0-indexed) from a model ensemble.
+   Select a specific model (0-indexed) from a model ensemble.
 The default is to use the whole ensemble (set to -1).
-It is highly recommended that you do not set this flag unless you know exactly what you are doing.
-Using an ensemble of models provides a significantly higher accuracy than using one model only.
+We recommend you do *not* set this flag unless you know exactly what you are doing.
+Using an ensemble provides a significantly higher accuracy than using a single model.
 - `cuda_device_index` (int)
    The index of the CUDA enabled GPU.
-If `use_cuda_device` is `.false.` this flag should be set to `-1`.
-If `use_cuda_device` is `.true.` then it can be set to a positive integer.
+If `use_cuda_device` is `.true.` then it can be set to a (0-indexed) device integer.
 By default it is set to `0`.
 It only makes sense to change this flag if you can access more than one CUDA enabled GPU in your machine.

 An example `mdin` input file with the correct format follows:

 ```
 &cntrl
     iextpot = 1 !
 Required to run full-ML TorchANI-Amber
-    imin = 0
-    nstlim = 10000
-    dt = 0.001
-    ntf = 2
-    ntc = 2
-    temp0 = 300.0
-    cut = 8.0
-    ntt = 3
-    gamma_ln = 2.0
-    ...  !
+    ! ...
 Add the rest of the Sander options here
 /
 &extpot
-    extprog = "torchani"  !
+    extprog = "TORCHANI"  !
 Required to run full-ML TorchANI-Amber
 /
 &ani
     model_type = "ani2x"
     use_double_precision = .true.
     use_cuda_device = .true.
     use_cuaev = .true.
-    ...  !
+    ! ...
 Add the rest of the TorchANI-Amber config options here
 /
 ```

 ## Usage of the interface for ML/MM

-TorchANI can run in an ML/MM context.
-Sander is required for this, Pmemd is not supported.
-In order to run ani with ML/MM, the `&qmmm` namelist must be included *instead of* the `&extpot` namelist.
-Additionally, `extpot = 1` should not be specified.
+TorchANI-Amber is also integrated with the QM/MM Sander subsystem, which means you can perform ML/MM simulations with it.
+Sander is *required* for this, Pmemd is not supported.

+If you want to run this kind of dynamics, **instead** of setting `iextpot = 1` and including the `&extpot` namelist, you should set `ifqnt = 1`, and include the `&qmmm` namelist.

+Many options can be used in the `&qmmm` namelist, but `qmmm_int = 2` and `qmmm_theory =
+'EXTERN'` are *required* to run ML/MM simulations with TorchANI-Amber.

 The `&ani` namelist remains the same, with the following extra available options:

 Output related options: